Arthur Rubinstein International Piano Master Competition: History

 The Arthur Rubinstein International Piano Master Competition came into being in 1973, at the initiative of Jan Jacob Bistritzky, a close friend of Arthur Rubinstein, who was honored to give his name to the Competition.

 Conceived in the spirit of this legendary pianist, the Competition is committed to attaining standards of the highest order and is a valid international forum for presenting talented, aspiring young pianists and fostering their artistic careers.

 The Competition first took place in 1974 and is held every three years.

 Rubinstein himself chaired the jury for the first two competitions, when the winners were Emanuel Ax and Gerhard Oppitz.

 In 2003 pianist Idith Zvi succeeded Mr. Bistritzky as artistic director, a role she held until her retirement in 2020.
 Since July 2020, the artistic director of the Competition is pianist Ariel Cohen.

 The past 40+ years of its history have continuously produced pianists who went on to international acclaim:Seong-Jin Cho Gerhard Oppitz, Angela Cheng, Alexander Korsantia, Kirill Gerstein, Alexander Gavrylyuk; Igor Levit, Khatia Buniatishvili, Boris Giltburg, David Fung, Daniil Trifonov, Alberto Ferro and others.

+Due to the 2026 Iran war, the first stages of the 2026 contest were relocated to the Casals Forum in Kronberg, Germany.
+The final will be held in Tel Aviv but has been postponed until the security situation is stable enough for it to occur.
+The finals are currently scheduled for 3-9 September 2026.